 See Family Law Code section 4320 for more information.

-California Divorce Laws Child Support
+Laws on Child Support

-6. Support of children from other relationships
+- support of children from other relationships

-7. Health insurance expenses
+- health insurance expenses

-8. Mandatory union dues
+- mandatory union dues

-9. Mandatory retirement contributions
+- mandatory retirement contributions

 California Military Divorce Laws

-California military divorce laws have differing rules for residency requirements, dividing military pensions, and obtaining process service upon an active duty spouse.
-For example, a military couple can be divorced in California without meeting the standard six month residency rule.
-A spouse must live and be stationed in California.
+California military divorce laws have different rules for residency requirements, dividing military pensions, and obtaining process service for an active duty spouse.
+For example, a military couple can finalize divorce in California without meeting the standard six month residency rule.
+However, one spouse must live and be stationed in California.